oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 # Repository Description

-This repository contains an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot, providing Conversational AI capabilities for multiformat PDFs, TXTs, and GZIP files.
+This repository contains an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot, providing Conversational AI capabilities for multiformat PDFs and TXTs.
 The model combines cutting-edge technologies and tools to provide a robust, interactive, and efficient document querying system.
-Users can upload multiple document formats, including PDFs, plain text files, and gzip-compressed text files, and interact with the documents through a conversational AI interface.
+Users can upload multiple document formats, including PDFs, and plain text files, and interact with the documents through a conversational AI interface.
+Moreover, The application allow to save the conversation and  has the ability to load it later and continue the conversation without a need to upload the documents again.
 Additionally, the model extracts text chunks and generates embeddings for each document, which can be useful for further analysis or processing tasks.
 ## Key Technologies and Tools

 - **[Ollama](https://ollama.com/)**: Used for large language models and embeddings.